ROCm/omnitrace/source/docs/installation.md

 [Omnitrace](https://github.com/AMDResearch/omnitrace) can have full (`OMNITRACE_USE_MPI=ON`) or partial (`OMNITRACE_USE_MPI_HEADERS=ON`) MPI support.
 The only difference between these two modes is whether or not the results collected via timemory and/or perfetto can be aggregated into a single output file during finalization.
+When full MPI support is enabled, combining the timemory results always occurs whereas combining the perfetto results is configurable via the `OMNITRACE_PERFETTO_COMBINE_TRACES` setting.

 The primary benefits of partial or full MPI support are the automatic wrapping of MPI functions and the ability to label output with suffixes which correspond to the `MPI_COMM_WORLD` rank ID instead of using the system process identifier (i.e. PID).
 In general, it is recommended to use partial MPI support with the OpenMPI headers as this is the most portable configuration.
 If full MPI support is selected, make sure your target application is built against the same MPI distribution as omnitrace,